box/box-openapi/docs/variants.md

 ### API responses

-An API endpoint that supports a `field` query parameter by default returns a standard object, but allows for querying additonal fields.
+An API endpoint that supports a `field` query parameter by default returns a standard object, but allows for querying additional fields.
 The OpenAPI standard doesn't support specifying which fields are returned by default.

 In our specification we recommend to simply point at the `Full` resource in